 The main goal for this second phase of work centers on the shower stall.
 It’s built right into the corner of the tiny room, with a drywall partition on the side facing the sink, and a flimsy plastic off-the-shelf swing door on the other side (again, click back here for visuals).
 As it stands, the drywalled portion of the shower blocks 98% of the light from the single overhead fixture we have in the space, which makes for a very dim washing experience.
 The wall also makes the shower feel extra cramped.
-You probably won’t be surprised to hear it, but the very first priority is to ditch the drywall and put a nice piece of custom glass in its place with the help of glass installation winter haven fl.
+You probably won’t be surprised to hear it, but the very first priority is to ditch the drywall and put a nice piece of custom glass in its place.

 Although we had hoped to double the size of the shower itself, taking it all the way across the back of the bathroom, our contractor (who, happily, did arrive on time for the estimate and initial walk-through!) explained that we were looking at a pretty intensive renovation and an even scarier price tag.
-So, instead, we’re going to work with the existing footprint of the shower and hire Lock Masters Plano to work on the doors of the house according to the footprint.
+So, instead, we’re going to work with the existing footprint of the shower.
 That said, we’re hoping to be able to replace every single bit of what currently exists within that footprint.